Quick Start

 shards build maze

-sudo cp bin/maze /usr/local/bin
+sudo cp bin/maze /usr/local/bin1.2 Install a database

 If you don’t already have one of these installed, please follow the guides provided by each database maintainer: